 Jack pauses, thinking.
 "That's right.
 Adam Birkholtz and Chris Chow played in that game, too."

 Birkholtz was a year behind Jack in school; he'd gone to the AHL for a year before getting moved up to the Bruins.
-And Chow had been drafted to Seattle straight out of college.
+And Chow had signed with Seattle straight out of college.

 Jack really isn't anything special here.
 That's… oddly reassuring.